1. Who are we?

 9. Offensive or inappropriate content on REVOLVE websites

-If you post or send content which may reasonably be deemed to be offensive, inappropriate or objectionable anywhere on or to REVOLVE websites, social media pages, or otherwise engage in any disruptive behaviour on any REVOLVE service, REVOLVE may remove such content.
+If you post or send content which may reasonably be deemed to be offensive, inappropriate or objectionable anywhere on or to REVOLVE websites, social media pages, or otherwise engage in any disruptive behavior on any REVOLVE service, REVOLVE may remove such content.